-Refunds are automatically processed for ALL COURSES OR EVENTS by the College if a course or event is CANCELLED.
-All students are obligated to pay for registered courses unless they officially withdraw/drop the course(s) on or before the first day of the class.
-If students do not officially withdraw from courses or events on or before the first day of the class or event, they will be liable to pay for the full amount of tuition and fees even if they did not attend classes or event.
+Refunds are automatically processed for ALL COURSES OR EVENTS by the College if a course, training, or event is CANCELLED.
+All students are obligated to pay for registered courses unless they officially withdraw/drop the course, training, or event(s) on or before the first day of the class.
+If students do not officially withdraw/drop from the course, training, or event on or before the first day, they will be liable to pay for the full amount of tuition and fees even if they did not attend.

 The refund policy will be applied as follows for a continuing education and workforce development course or event offered:

-- 1. If official withdrawal occurs on or before the first day of course or event, 100% of the tuition, special fees and laboratory fees will be refunded. - 2.
-If official withdrawal occurs before a 1 day course or event, 100% of the tuition, special fees, and laboratory fees will be refunded. - 3.
-No refunds will be made on the day of a one (1) day course or event. - 4.
-No refunds will be made after the first day of the course or event. - 5.
-All requests for refunds are initiated at Continuing Education & Workforce Development, Room 2122/23 at the Student Services & Administration Building 2000 by officially dropping or withdrawing from classes or events.
+- 1. For courses, trainings, or events that last more than one day: If official withdrawal occurs on or before the first day, 100% of the tuition, special fees and laboratory fees will be refunded.
+No refunds will be made after the first day of a course, training, or event. - 2.
+For courses, trainings, or events that are one day: If official withdrawal occurs before a one-day course, training, or event, 100% of the tuition, special fees, and laboratory fees will be refunded.
+No refunds will be made on the day of the course, training, or event. - 3.
+All requests for refunds are initiated at the CEWD Office, located on the 1st floor of the Student Services & Administration Building, Building 2000, by officially dropping or withdrawing from classes or events.